-Lynchburg College is pleased to announce the expansion of its Equestrian Program.
+University of Lynchburg is pleased to announce the expansion of its Equestrian Program.
 The College has hired Merrilee “Mimi” Wroten, the longtime coach at Sweet Briar College, as the Director of Riding.

-“We are thrilled to offer more opportunities to Lynchburg College students who want to participate in riding at the collegiate level,” said Lynchburg College Director of Athletics Jon Waters.
+“We are thrilled to offer more opportunities to University of Lynchburg students who want to participate in riding at the collegiate level,” said University of Lynchburg Director of Athletics Jon Waters.
 “Mimi has a track record of helping riders excel, as evidenced by her team’s outstanding accomplishments.
 She is the perfect person to lead the growth of our Equestrian Program and continue the excellence that the Central Virginia riding community has come to expect.”

 Waters began exploring opportunities for expanding the program last fall, when the College saw an increased number of prospective students who were interested in riding.
 After Sweet Briar announced its difficult decision to close, he approached Wroten about coming to LC.